 The Company is exposed to price risk through its holding of equities and alternatives as financial investments at fair value through profit and loss.
-At the year-end the holding in equity and alternative instruments amounted to 56 per cent of the investment portfolio (2019:55%).
+At the year-end the holding in equity and alternative instruments amounted to 55% of the investment portfolio (2020:56%).

-A 10% increase in equity values would be estimated to have increased the surplus before tax at the year-end by US\$2.366m (2019: US\$2.087m).
+A 10% increase in equity values would be estimated to have increased the surplus before tax at the year-end by US\$2.683m (2020: US\$2.366m).
 A 10% fall in equity values would have an equal and opposite effect.
 This analysis assumes that all other variables remain constant.